A-J-Bauer/Sharpi/Examples/README.md

 The batch file is given the $(TargetDir) from Visual Studio and the localfolder is put together from it.

-The **remotefolder needs to be changed**, this is where the executable and all necessary files are copied to.
+The remotefolder can be changed, this is where the executable and all necessary files are copied to.

 `set remotefolder="USER@HOSTNAME:/FOLDER/`

 ```
 :: CHANGE TO YOUR REMOTE FOLDER
-set remotefolder="pi@raspberrypi:projects/button/"
+set remotefolder="pi@raspberrypi:projects/examplename/"

 @echo off